-First, we discuss some implicit assumptions underlying of formulation of person i's derivation of the tp-understanding about the other's understanding of the situation.
+First, we discuss some implicit assumptions underlying of formulation of person i's derivation of the tp-understanding about the other's understanding.
 It is experiential in the sense that all components are derived from his own accumulated experiences.
 Here, we need social roles, role-switching, and also the basic assumption that the 2-role game is given independent of persons (actors).
-In this sense, we have followed the tradition of symbolic interactionism from Mead [21].
-In reality, this could not be true, but our assumption is an idealization.
-Not only this, we need other assumptions for our treatment.
+In this sense, we have followed the tradition of symbolic interactionism from Mead [23].
+In reality, our treatment is an idealization.
+Not only this, we need other assumptions.
 These were specified from place to place in this paper.

-Specifically, the definition of person i's tp-understanding g^{ij} from his memory kit κ_i includes such an assumption.
+Specifically, the definition of person is tp-understanding g^{ij} from his memory kit κ_i includes such an assumption.
 The salient part is the condition $(s_a, s_b) \in D{i(-r)}$ in the definition of $h_r^{ij}(s_a, s_b)$ in (3.2).
 This means that person i has the experience (s_a, s_b) in his domain $D{i(-r)}$: He infers that person j must have also this experience, and project his experienced payoff $h_r(s_a, s_b)$ onto j.
 That is, (s_a, s_b) must be a common experience for persons i and j from the viewpoint of person i.
-This sounds like the requirement of some evidence for the definition of common knowledge in Lewis [20].
-This will possibly serve a bridge to epistemic logic; in particular, to common knowledge logic of Fagin-Halpern-Moses-Vardi [7] (see also Kaneko [13]).
+This sounds like the requirement of some evidence for the definition of common knowledge in Lewis [21].
+This will possibly serve a bridge to epistemic logic; in particular, to common knowledge logic of Fagin et al. [7] (see also Kaneko [14]).

-In our context, if a person experiences one pair (s_a, s_b) from both roles, he would infer/guess that the other person has the same experience from both roles, and also that the other infer the symmetric statement.
-If we pursue, rigorously, this argument as an infinite regress, then we would have common knowledge (beliefs) in the sense of an infinite hierarchy of beliefs (see Kaneko [14], Chap.4 for this argument of an infinite regress).
+In our context, if a person experiences one pair (s_a, s_b) from both roles, he would infer/guess that the other person has the same experience from both roles, and also that the other infers the symmetric statement.
+If we pursue, rigorously, this argument as an infinite regress, then we would have common knowledge (beliefs) in the sense of an infinite hierarchy of beliefs (see Kaneko [15], Chap.4 for this argument of an infinite regress).
 In this case, we need other assumptions on an hierarchy of logical abilities of the persons.
-As Lewis [20] did not intend to mean an infinite hierarchy of knowledge (beliefs), it would be better to stop at some shallow interpersonal depths of nested beliefs.
-We will discuss a rigorous treatment of this in the epistemic logic of shallow depths (Kaneko-Suzuki [19]) in a separate paper.
+As Lewis [21] did not intend to mean an infinite hierarchy of knowledge (beliefs), it would be better to stop at some shallow interpersonal depths of nested beliefs.
+We will discuss a rigorous treatment of this in the epistemic logic of shallow depths (Kaneko-Suzuki [20]) in a separate paper.